Home Legal Depo-Provera Lawsuit

 Do I Qualify for a Depo-Provera Shot Lawsuit?

-Criteria for a Depo-Provera brain tumor lawsuits are:
+Criteria for a Depo-Provera brain tumor lawsuit are:

 • Products: Brand name Depo-Provera, Depo-SubQ Provera or an authorized generic form of these birth control shots called medroxyprogesterone acetate